The Pros And Cons Of Different Types Of Cat Food

 - Plasma proteins

-Proteins all have their own digestibility profile, because some proteins, like fish and chicken, are more available for use in the body than other proteins, like plant and dairy.
+Proteins all have their own digestibility profile, and some proteins, like fish and chicken, are more available for use in the body than other proteins, like plant and dairy.
 Digestibility refers to the net amount of protein that is left after the cat food’s chemical breakdown in the body.

 Fats also supply linoleic and arachidonic acids, which are essential for overall health.
 Cats that have fat deficiencies will display the following symptoms: